A coordination-free, convergent, and safe replicated tree: Preliminaries

 \subsubsection{Mechanized verification}

-In order to mechanically discharge the proof obligations listed above, we use Why3 system~\cite{filliatre:hal-00789533}, augmented with the CISE3 plug-in~\cite{meirim2020cise3}.
-Why3 is a framework used for the deductive verification of programs.
-The CISE3 plug-in automates the three proof rules described above, and generates the required sequential-safety, commutativity and stability checks.
+In order to mechanically discharge the proof obligations listed above, we the use Why3 system \cite{filliatre:hal-00789533}, augmented with the CISE3 plug-in \cite{meirim2020cise3}.
+Why3 is a framework used for the deductive verification of programs, \textit{i.e}., ``the process of turning the correctness of a program into a mathematical statement and then proving it'' \cite{memoire}.
+The CISE3 plug-in automates the CISE proof rules described above, and generates the required sequential-safety, commutativity and stability checks.
 Why3 then computes a set of proof obligations, that are discharged via external theorem provers.